jbduncan/jupiter-collection-testers/CONTRIBUTING.md

 [automatically closed](https://help.github.com/articles/closing-issues-using-keywords/) by GitHub when the PR is merged in.

-If your PR only partially resolves or is otherwise related to an issue or multiple issues, you can use the words "Issue" or "Issues" instead of or on top of "Resolves".
+However, if your PR only partially resolves or is related to one or more issues, please use the words "Issue" or "Issues" instead of or on top of "Resolves".
 For example, use the following message if issue #42 is partially resolved or related.
 ```
 Issue: #42
 ```

-To give another example, use the following message if issue #42 is fully resolved and issues #6 and #9 are partially resolved or related.
+To give a combined example, use the following message if issues #42 and #43 are resolved and issues #6 and #9 are partially resolved or related.

 ```
-Resolves: #42
+Resolves: #42, #43
 Issues: #6, #99
 ```